-- (b) the counterparty - (i) is an affiliated entity of a participant referred to in paragraph (a), and - (ii) had, for the months of March, April and May preceding the reference period in which the transaction was executed, an average month-end gross notional amount under all outstanding derivatives exceeding \$1 000 000 000 excluding derivatives to which paragraph 7(1)(a) applies; - (c) the counterparty - (i) is a local counterparty in any jurisdiction of Canada, - (ii) had, during the previous 12-month period, a month-end gross notional amount under all outstanding derivatives, combined with each affiliated entity that is a local counterparty in any jurisdiction of Canada, exceeding \$500 000 000 000 excluding derivatives to which paragraph 7(1)(a) applies, and - (iii) had, for the months of March, April and May preceding the reference period in which the transaction was executed, an average month-end gross notional amount under all outstanding derivatives exceeding \$1 000 000 000 excluding derivatives to which paragraph 7(1)(a) applies., and - (c) in subsection (2), by deleting "(1)(b) or", "(1)(b)(ii) or" and ", as applicable". - 4.
-Section 6 is amended by replacing "the following counterparties" with "a counterparty in respect of a mandatory clearable derivative if any counterparty to the mandatory clearable derivative is one of the following". - 5.
-Section 7 is amended - (a) by deleting "the application of", - (b) in paragraph (1)(a), by deleting "if each of the counterparty and the affiliated entity are consolidated as part of the same audited consolidated financial statements prepared in accordance with "accounting principles" as defined in National Instrument 52-107 Acceptable Accounting Principles and Auditing Standards", and
+- (c) the counterparty - (i) is a local counterparty in any jurisdiction of Canada, - (ii) had, during the previous 12-month period, a month-end gross notional amount under all outstanding derivatives, combined with each affiliated entity that is a local counterparty in any jurisdiction of Canada, exceeding \$500 000 000 000 excluding derivatives referred to in paragraph 7(1)(a), and - (iii) had, for the months of March, April and May preceding the reference period in which the transaction was executed, an average month-end gross notional amount under all outstanding derivatives exceeding \$1 000 000 000 excluding derivatives referred to in paragraph 7(1)(a)., and - (d) in subsection (2), by deleting "(1)(b) or", "(b)(ii) or (1)" and ", as applicable". - 4.
+Section 6 is amended by replacing "the following counterparties" with "a counterparty in respect of a mandatory clearable derivative if any counterparty to the mandatory clearable derivative is any of the following". - 5.
+Section 7 is amended - (a) in subsection (1), by deleting "the application of", - (b) in paragraph (1)(a), by deleting "if each of the counterparty and the affiliated entity are consolidated as part of the same audited consolidated financial statements prepared in accordance with "accounting principles" as defined in National Instrument 52-107 Acceptable Accounting Principles and Auditing Standards",

+- (c) by repealing paragraph (1)(b), and

-- (c) by repealing subsections (2) and (3). - 6.
-Section 8 is amended - (a) by deleting "the application of", - (b) by replacing paragraph (d) with the following: - (d) the multilateral portfolio compression exercise involved both counterparties to the mandatory clearable derivative;, and - (c) in paragraph (e), by replacing "is" with "was". - 7.
-Part 4 is repealed. - 8.
-Appendix A is replaced with the following:
+- (d) by repealing subsections (2) and (3).

+- 6. Section 8 is amended

+- (a) by deleting "the application of",

+- (b) by replacing paragraph (d) with the following:

+- (d) the multilateral portfolio compression exercise involved both counterparties to the mandatory clearable derivative;, and

+- (c) in paragraph (e), by replacing "is" with "was".

+- 7. Part 4 is repealed.

+- 8. Appendix A and Appendix B are replaced with the following:

-Appendix A
+APPENDIX A